 In fact, my family is on a quest to visit all 63 U.S. National Parks.
 We’ve visited 30 so far and most of the time, there is little to no cell service or WiFi, which means I couldn’t work even if I wanted to.
 It’s glorious.

 Taking a break from work gives me the opportunity to relax, reset, and recharge.
 It allows me to reconnect to my creative self and rediscover my passion for what I do.
 It ensures that when I am working, my clients, program members, students, and subscribers get my very best.

-The thing is… the more freelancers I talk to, the more I realize how many are exactly where I was — handcuffed to computers and unable to take a real vacation and detach from their businesses.
+The more freelancers I talk to, the more I realize how many are exactly where I was — handcuffed to computers and unable to take a real vacation and detach from their businesses, obligations, and clients.

 In my conversations, I hear things like:

 - I could never do that.